(Last updated on 30/10/2024)

 Badajoz Bus Station is located in Calle José Rebollo López, about twenty minutes away on foot from the city centre.

-Travelling to Badajoz from Lisbon by coach may suit you if you’re travel alone, since a coach ticket will be cheaper than hiring a car on your own.
+Travelling to Badajoz from Lisbon by coach may suit you if you’re travelling alone, since a coach ticket will be cheaper than hiring a car on your own.

 Getting to Badajoz from Lisbon by train